-Community Health Promotion Impact
+Public Health Impact

 Focus on a specialization that meets your goals, and work in community based programs

-The Bachelor of Science degree in Community Health Promotion provides students with the knowledge and skills to work in community-based programs.
+The Bachelor of Science degree in Public Health provides students with the knowledge and skills to work in community-based programs.
 The focus of the degree is to prepare health professionals who can assess needs, plan and implement programs, conduct research, communicate health information, and serve as a health resource person.
 Courses are designed with hands-on learning in mind.
 Students participate in projects where they are meeting a real community's health needs.

 Program graduates work to promote positive health behaviors and prevent disease by collaborating with individuals and communities.
 Employment opportunities are available in non-profit, government, healthcare, and business sectors.
 Graduates may also seek certification through professional organizations, such as the National Commission on Health Education Credentialing.

-A Community Health Minor (18-19 hours) is also offered.
+A Public Health Minor (18-19 hours) is also offered.

 Employment Opportunities

 Health education specialists work to promote positive health behaviors and prevent disease by educating communities and individuals.
-Graduates of Community Health Promotion programs typically seek employment or apply to graduate school.
+Graduates of Public Health programs typically seek employment or apply to graduate school.
 Employment opportunities are available in non-profit, government, and business sectors.
 Many employers prefer candidates who have attained the Certified Health Education Specialist or Master Certified Health Education Specialist credential from the National Commission on Health Education Credentialing.

-Job titles for Community Health graduates:
+Job titles for Public Health graduates:

 • Youth Health Educator